jayflo/avro-map/README.md

 is not a valid AVRO schema but avro-map will register `someName` in the global namespace and then look it up when it recurses into `items`.

+**Creating a type whose `name` is the name of an AVRO primitive will throw an error.**  Primitive names are reserved and injected into every namespace.

 # Bugs/Issues<a name="bugsIssues"></a>

 * Please open an Issue on the Github repo.